Our fuel mix is the ratio of different energy sources used to generate the electricity supplied to our customers.

 Our supply products have been audited and verified by an independent third party, EcoAct.

-They have certified that our zero carbon, 100% renewable electricity supply is backed by guarantee of origin certificates.
-This allows all of our customers to report their electricity consumption (Scope 2) as zero carbon, under the Greenhouse Gas (GHG) protocol market-based method.
+They have certified that our zero carbon, 100% renewable electricity supply is backed by guarantee of origin certificates – REGOs and/or GoOs (for as long as they are recognised in the UK).
+This allows all of our customers to report their electricity consumption (Scope 2) as zero carbon, under the Greenhouse Gas (GHG) Protocol market-based method.
 To view our verification assurance statement, click here.

 How it works

 Like the weather, our fuel mix changes slightly each year.
-But you can always be sure that the electricity we supply to our customers each year is matched with zero carbon, 100% renewable electricity.
+But you can always be sure that the electricity we supply to our customers each year is zero carbon and 100% renewable.
 Sourced solely from Solar, Wind and Hydro power, there’s no Coal, Gas, Nuclear or Biomass in our mix.

 why only solar,